pgdouyon/vim-niffler/README.md

 Vim and is heavily inspired by [FZF][].

-I made Vim-Niffler because all the other fuzzy file finders I tried were either really slow (Unite) or didn't integrate well with GVim (FZF).
-If you use Vim in the terminal, I highly recommend FZF over this plugin; it's faster and more feature complete.
-This plugin is really just meant to be a fuzzy file finder for the GUI.
+I made Vim-Niffler because all the other fuzzy file finders I tried were either really slow (Unite) or didn't support opening the fuzzy finder in the current buffer window (FZF only opens the fuzzy finder in a split).
+FZF is much faster and more feature complete so I highly recommend trying it if split windows aren't a problem.

 Usage